exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 #### SL Overview

-SL is the second official custom theory, developed by Ellipsis.
-This theory uses a variation of Stirling's formula to approximate Euler's number (e~=2.71828).
-As upgrades are bought, the approximation becomes more precise, increasing rhodot and rho.
+SL, the second official custom theory, uses a variation of Stirling's formula to approximate Euler's number (e~=2.71828).
+As upgrades are bought, the approximation becomes more precise, increasing rhodot and rho since e-gamma approaches 0.
 As with the first official custom theory (WSP), there are several equations in this theory.
 We'll explore each one now:

 \\(\dot{\rho}_1 = \frac{\sqrt{\rho_2^{1.06}}}{e - \gamma}\\)